 A Time to Love in Tehran won GOLD for Literary Classics’ 2015 best book in the category under “Special Interest” for “Gender Specific – Female Audience,” was a Finalist in the 2015 Chatelaine Awards for Romantic Fiction, and a Finalist in the 2015 Mystery & Mayhem Novel Writing Contest.

-A Time to Love in Tehran is the first of three interconnected novels.
-The second novel is A Time to Forget in East Berlin set in East Germany in 1976, and the third novel is A Time to Remember in Moscow set in the Soviet Union in 1979.
+A Time to Love in Tehran is the first of three interconnected novels set in 1974.
+The second novel A Time to Forget in East Berlin is set in East Germany in 1975-1976, and the third novel A Time to Remember in Moscow is set in the Soviet Union in 1977-1979.

 ~ Contact ~